 Picard is available as a Snap from the Snap Store.
 This version should work on all modern Linux distributions, as long as Snap is installed (see Installing Snap).

+The Snap Store page of Picard gives detailed instructions on how to install Picard on various Linux distributions.
 If your Linux distributions supports it you can install Picard from your distribution’s software center, e.g. Ubuntu Software or KDE Discover.
 You can also install Picard from the terminal:

 snap install picard

 Picard installed as a Snap is running inside a sandbox and thus it does not have full access to all files and folders on your system.
 By default Picard has access to your home folder.
 You can additionally give it access to removable media by running the following command on a terminal: